Randolph Coleman: Biography

-Arrand Parsons (theory), and John Ohl (musicology).

-Coleman spent the majority of his career at the Oberlin Conservatory of Music at Oberlin College, teaching composition and classes on intersections in the arts for 43 years while also teaching in guest residencies at a variety of schools and programs.
+Coleman spent the majority of his career at the Oberlin Conservatory of Music at Oberlin College, teaching composition and classes on intersections in the arts for 43 years.

 Among his students at Oberlin were Kyle Gann, Christopher Rouse, Greg Saunier, Evan Hause, Wally Scharold, Du Yun and Brenda Way.
 He also worked with then students Bill Irwin and Julie Taymor as part of the InterArts program Coleman founded at Oberlin in the 1970s.

-He currently lives in Oberlin with his wife, Rebecca, and their son, Schuyler.
-Their daughter, Emma Rose, died in 2011.